 9. Technical Writer

-A technical writer is a professional responsible for creating clear, accurate documentation that explains complex products, systems, or processes in a way users can easily understand.
-The role focuses on writing manuals, guides, FAQs, and technical documentation, and it does not require coding skills.
+A technical writer creates clear, and accurate documentation that explains complex products, systems, or processes in a way users can easily understand.

 To become a technical writer, you need: